 - How will the theme be set, and who will pose the trigger question?

-The Café theme may be implicit in the broader context in which the Café is run; it may be a simple one set by the Café host (facilitator) or set by a short talk by a speaker who is more conversant with the subject.
+The Café theme may be implicit in the broader context in which the Café operates; it may be a simple one set by the Café host (facilitator) or established through a brief talk by a speaker who is more conversant with the subject.
 It may be a short video, e.g., a TED Talk.
 There could even be more than one speaker.

 - How do we minimize the problems associated with group work?